 Provides details, validation, and notifications about on-screen selections via an on-screen wizard

-Supports automation on Windows, Linux, Android, and other operating systems
+Automate for Windows, Linux, Android and other operating systems through remote desktops

 Simplifies VDI-to-desktop automation by reducing necessary modifications

-Enables automations that include drop-down and checkbox elements
+Enables automations that include tables, drop-down lists and checkbox elements

 RPA depends on a robot’s ability to see selectors on a webpage or computer interface.
 But a virtual desktop interface (VDI) doesn’t present a traditional user interface; instead, it streams an image of a remote desktop.

 VDIs make it virtually impossible for robots to easily or accurately recognize—much less interact with—the selectors they need to see.

 But with AI Computer Vision, robots can “see” the elements they need—even through a VDI.

 UiPath robots' human-like vision is powered by a neural network with a combination of custom Screen OCR, text matching and a multi-anchoring system.

 AI Computer Vision eliminates the reliance on selectors, while still maintaining familiar workflows for RPA developers.
 With an increase in visible screen elements, more automations are possible.